 Reference ‘Producing and processing quality beef from Australian cattle herds – Industry outcomes of the Cooperative Research Centre for the Cattle and Beef Industry (Meat Quality) 1993–2000’.
 P. Dundon, B. Sundstrom, R. Gaden.

-Lindy Symes, formerly Queensland Government.
+Written by Lindy Symes, formerly Queensland Government.